Long-Tailed Distribution-Aware Router For Mixture-of-Experts in Large Vision-Language Model: Experiments

-\textbf{Vision-Language Main Evaluation.} As shown in Tab.~\ref{tabvl}, we evaluate the performance of our method on three image question-answering benchmarks and four benchmark toolkits, reporting both accuracy and the parameter of LLMs.
-Our method demonstrates robust image understanding capabilities, showing superior performance compared to MoE-LLaVA.
-Specifically, we achieve average improvements of 1.2\%, 0.4\%, and 0.5\% over StableLM-1.6B, Qwen-1.8B, and Phi2-2.7B models, respectively.
-These results highlight the effectiveness of our approach.
-Additionally, the consistent gains across different model sizes underscore the scalability and adaptability of our method.
+\textbf{Vision-Language.} As shown in Tab.~\ref{tab_vl1} $\sim$ Tab.~\ref{tab_vl_v}, our method demonstrates robust image-text understanding, achieving superior performance compared to the MoE-LLaVA and Molmo.
+Specifically, our method achieves average improvements of 1.2\% over StableLM-1.6B, 1.2\% over Phi2-2.7B, and 2.1\% over OLMoE-1B-7B.
+The improvements across different models also highlight the scalability of our method.

-\textbf{Vision-Only Main Evaluation.} As shown in Tab.~\ref{tabv}, we also evaluate the performance of our method on four vision-only benchmarks, which are specifically designed to assess domain generalization and adaptation capabilities across diverse visual domains.
-To thoroughly analyze the generalization ability of our method, we report results under different settings, including 4Top1, 4Top2, and 6Top2 configurations.
-With the integration of our proposed LTDR, GMoE demonstrates consistent improvements across all benchmarks and settings, achieving an average performance gain of 0.9\% compared to previous results.
-This improvement underscores the effectiveness of LTDR in enhancing the vision model's capability to generalize to unseen domains and adapt to varying data distributions.
-Besides, in vision-only tasks, our approach outperforms the recent MoE framework DYNAMIC~\cite{guo2024dynamic}.
+\textbf{Vision.} Tab.~\ref{tab_vl_v} assesses the generalization capability of our method on vision tasks.
+Our method enhances the performance of GMoE, yielding an average improvement of 1.6\%.